-The LOGS tab displays system log events of system processes on the box layer and, if present, for the virtual server layer and each configured service.
+The LOGS tab displays system log events of system processes on the box layer and, if present, for each configured service.
 With the Log Viewer, you can inspect logs that are stored in the directory /var/phion/logs of a CloudGen Firewall or Control Center.
 For detailed information on the log file structure and available log files, see Logging.

 The Log Viewer provides you with the following additional features while inspecting logged information: